signalfx/signalfx-agent/docs/pguidance/agent-install-packages.md

 ### Install with RPM

-1. Remove collector services such as `collectd`
+1. Remove collector services such as `collectd`.

-2. Remove third-party instrumentation and agent software **Note:**
+2. Remove third-party instrumentation and agent software.

+   **NOTE:**
    Do not use automatic instrumentation or instrumentation agents from other vendors when you're using SignalFx instrumentation.
 The results are unpredictable, but your instrumentation may break and your